puru-samal/IDL-HW4/README.md

 where, **Q**, **K**, and **V** are the query, key, and value matrices respectively and $d_k$ is the embedding dimension of the query and key matrices.

 In our setting, we have:
-- A query matrix **Q** of shape `(N, ..., Hq, L, E)`
+- A query matrix **Q** of shape `(N, ..., H, L, E)`
 - A key matrix **K** of shape `(N, ..., H, S, E)`
 - A value matrix **V** of shape `(N, ..., H, S, Ev)`
 - Optionally, we will have a boolean mask matrix **M** of shape `(N, ..., H, L, S)`

 where:
 - `N` is the batch size
-- `Hq` is the number of attention heads for the query
-- `H` is the number of attention heads for the key
+- `H` is the number of attention heads for the key and value
 - `L` is the length of the target sequence
 - `S` is the length of the source sequence
 - `E` is the embedding dimension
 - `Ev` is the value dimension

 Where, the output is of shape `(N, ..., H, L, Ev)`.
-If a mask if provided, be use to use it to set the attention scores prior to applying the softmax to `-self.eps` for positions that should not be attended to (i.e. `mask == True`) and leave the rest of the scores unchanged.
+If a mask if provided, use it to add `-self.eps` to the attention scores for positions that should not be attended to (i.e. `mask == True`) and leave the rest of the scores unchanged.

-- `NOTE`: Remember to store the softmax output for the backward pass.
+- `NOTE`: Remember to store the attention scores for the backward pass.
 - `NOTE`: The code refers to the input of the softmax function as the attention scores.

 ##### 1.3.2 Backward Pass